-Removing fan leaves from the plant can be considered a training technique that aims to divert the plants energy into producing larger colas by limiting the amount of foliage that the plant needs to maintain and increasing the amount of directlight to any growth sites below the canopy.
+Removing fan leaves from the plant can be considered a training technique that aims to divert the plant's energy into producing larger colas by limiting the amount of foliage that the plant needs to maintain and increasing the amount of direct light to any growth sites below the canopy.
 It also helps reduce the likelihood of a pest or mildew infestation.
 However, fan leaves do take in light and provide energy for the plant, so growers should use caution when removing them.

 The flowering phase is when the female plant produces trichome-covered colas and when the male plant produces and releases its pollen.
 Cannabis plants flower naturally during the 12/12 photoperiod when the plant receives 12 hours of light and 12 hours of darkness.
-In nature, daylight hours are optimal for cannabis plant flowering from July to November in the Northern Hemisphere.
+In nature, daylight hours are optimal for cannabis plants flowering from July to November in the Northern Hemisphere.
 On the autumnal equinox in September, the sun is in the sky for 12 hours of the day, with daylight hours slowly reducing until and through the winter.
 The opposite is true in the Southern Hemisphere.

 Indoors or in a light-controlled greenhouse, introducing an artificial 12/12 light cycle will force a cannabis plant to flower.

 A female plant is generally ready to harvest when the glands on the top of the capillary stalked trichomes turn from clear to a milky white color.
-Some cultivators are also able to use the color of the pistils to time their harvest.
-Pistils tend to change from either white to orange or red to brown.
-Growers should also be aware of the typical flowering times of the cultivars they’re growing.
+Some cultivators are also able to use the color of the stigmas to time their harvest.
+Stigmas tend to change from either white to orange or red to brown.
+Growers should also be aware of the typical flowering times of the cultivars they're growing.

 Once the cannabis plant is ready for harvest, its precious and delicate trichomes are in one of their most vulnerable states.
-Overexposure to oxygen, light, and heat may degrade cannabinoids and terpenes, or activate them prematurely.
+Overexposure to oxygen, light, and/or heat may degrade cannabinoids and terpenes, or activate them prematurely.
 Trichomes become more fragile and therefore more susceptible to breaking off the plant if mishandled under extreme conditions.
-When harvesting cannabis plants, growers should implement methods of drying, trimming, and curing that reduce the amount of agitation of the plant in order to limit any damage to the trichome glands.
+When harvesting cannabis plants, growers should implement methods of drying, trimming, and curing that reduce the amount of agitation the plant experiences in order to limit any damage to the trichome glands.